 To be reimbursed for expenses incurred in residence transactions, you must occupy the residence at the time you are notified of your transfer, unless your transfer is from a foreign area to an official station within the United States other than the one you left when you transferred out of the United States.

-If you qualify for a residence transaction expense allowance, you may be reimbursed for: the expenses of selling your old residence and purchasing a new residence in the United States; or settlement of an unexpired lease at your old official station in the United States from which transferred to another official station in the United States or when assigned to a foreign post of duty; and expenses of purchasing a new residence in the United States upon return to the United States upon completion of the foreign tour of duty and the return is to a different official station, and is 50 miles distance from the official station which you transferred from.
+If you qualify for a residence transaction expense allowance, you may be reimbursed for: the expenses of selling your old residence and purchasing a new residence in the United States; or settlement of an unexpired lease at your old official station in the United States from which transferred to another official station in the United States or when assigned to a foreign post of duty; and expenses of purchasing a new residence in the United States upon return to the United States upon completion of the foreign tour of duty and the return is to a different official station, and is at least 50 miles from the station from which you transferred.